Watch the interview with Jeppe Rindom:

 »There are still few weaknesses or disadvantages in the Nordics.

-The obvious one is that Denmark and the Nordics is a small market which means that all your local expertise, local network, local legislation doesn’t translate into a massive market opportunity.
+The obvious one is that Denmark and the Nordics are small markets, meaning that all your local expertise, network, and legislation don’t translate into a massive market opportunity.
 It translates into a first market opportunity.

-Number two, I do think that scaling organisations in Denmark is a little harder.
-We don’t have so much talent available in Denmark, particularly not when it comes to a digital talent.
-Also, we don’t yet have so many executives in Denmark that have scaled tech companies through a far extent.
+Number two, I think scaling organizations in Denmark is a little harder.
+We don’t have so much talent available in Denmark, particularly not when it comes to digital talent.
+Also, we don’t yet have so many executives in Denmark that have scaled tech companies to a far extent.

-To create a successful company out of Denmark, we need to be able to grasp how we bring people to Denmark - or how we build outside of Denmark combining organisations across borders.
+To create a successful company out of Denmark, we need to grasp how we bring people to Denmark - or how we build outside Denmark, combining organizations across borders.

-It's not easy, but I do think that it’s been a little bit like a religion for us at Pleo to keep our headquarters in Denmark.
-We have had to compliment by hiring outside of Copenhagen, and whether I like it or not, when a hundred of new people start in Pleo, only around 30–35 of those are actually located in Copenhagen.
+It's not easy, but it’s been a bit like a religion for us at Pleo to keep our headquarters in Denmark.
+We have had to complement by hiring outside of Copenhagen, and whether I like it or not, when a hundred new people start in Pleo, only around 30–35 of those are located in Copenhagen.
 The majority are from outside of Copenhagen.
 But that’s just a part of growing an international company.«

-»One of the things that we are looking for in a Pleo employee is someone who want to join a journey of growth.
-Both a journey of personal and company growth.
-You often can see that in the eyes of people when they enter a room: The way that they talk or have a certain energy and passion around them.
+»One of the things that we are looking for in a Pleo employee is someone who wants to join a growth journey.
+Both are a journey of personal and company growth.
+You often can see that in people's eyes when they enter a room: The way that they talk or have a specific energy and passion around them.

 If we sense that they are looking for a job in the traditional form, they would rarely get a job in Pleo.
-But if we sense that they are looking to be a part of something big, they have a much better chance of joining us.
+But if we sense they want to be a part of something big, they have a much better chance of joining us.

-So, the thing that we’ve realized in Pleo over the years, has been attracting people who are truly inspired about growing and building something, which also means that a lot of the people we hire have a dream of starting a business of their own.
+So, the thing that we’ve realized in Pleo over the years has been attracting genuinely inspired people about growing and building something, which also means that many of the people we hire dream of starting a business of their own.

 We’ve probably had 5-10 people leaving Pleo to go and build their own companies.

-It’s fantastic to see how they are succeeding in the market and how having been a part of Pleo has been a catalyst for them.
-Not only in their learnings, but also in the network that they’ve achieved, and the contact with investors out there.
-As a result, a lot of them are successful attracting capital and building companies.
+It’s fantastic to see how they are succeeding in the market and how having been a part of Pleo has been a catalyst for them, not only in their learnings but also in the network that they’ve achieved and the contact with investors out there.
+As a result, many of them successfully attract capital and build companies.

-It’s an ambiguous feeling to lose really strong people, but also wonderful to see how the Pleo has fostered new entrepreneurship.
+It’s an ambiguous feeling to lose strong people, but seeing how the Pleo has fostered new entrepreneurship is wonderful.

-Looking back at my own path, it was kind of the same thing for myself.
+Looking back at my own path, it was the same thing for me.
 I joined the technology company Tradeshift.
 I was excited about that journey.
 I learned a lot.
-I also did have a dream of starting my own business.
+I also have a dream of starting my own business.
 And that’s what I ended up doing.

-So, my recommendation would therefore be: If you have such a dream, consider joining a company for a few years and get all of those learnings embodied, before you go ahead and start you own business.«
+So, my recommendation would be: If you have such a dream, consider joining a company for a few years and get all of those learnings embodied before you go ahead and start your own business.«

 »I’ve attended TechBBQ since the first year in 2013.

-But the one event that stood out to me by far was in 2016 when TechBBQ was in the Opera House of Copenhagen.
-It was in September, and it was right before we were planning to launch Pleo.
-We’ve had a few test companies just to onboard the product.
+But the one event that stood out to me was in 2016 when TechBBQ was in the Opera House of Copenhagen.
+It was in September, right before we were planning to launch Pleo.
+We’ve had a few test companies onboard the product.

-Honestly, the event came a little early for us, but we decided to give it a shot, and actually launch Pleo at the event.
-So, I went on the stage and I told the audience about Pleo.
-I also invited them to go to our booth and live onboard them there with Pleo cards in their hands, so they could go and buy a few drinks in the bar.
+Honestly, the event came a little early for us, but we decided to give it a shot and launch Pleo at the event.
+So, I went on the stage and told the audience about Pleo.
+I also invited them to our booth and live onboard them with Pleo cards so they could buy a few drinks in the bar.

-Something happened, which we hadn’t expected: Around 75 companies were queueing up in front of the booth.
+Something happened that we hadn’t expected: Around 75 companies were queueing up in front of the booth.

 At TechBBQ 2016, we had the entire company present, which at that time was about eight people.
 The team was helping with live onboarding and modifying codes in the backend.
-It was just a great feeling to see Pleo cards being used in the bar right away.
+It was a great feeling to see Pleo cards being used in the bar immediately.

-I do still think that we were not really ready to serve 75 customers afterwards.
-But 10 or 15 of those companies still have the feeling that they first got started with us at the TechBBQ 2016 event - and have used Pleo ever since.«
+I still think that we were not ready to serve 75 customers afterward.
+But 10 or 15 of those companies still feel that they started with us at the TechBBQ 2016 event - and have used Pleo ever since.«

-»The purpose of TechBBQ for us and for me personally has changed over the years.
+»The purpose of TechBBQ for us and me personally has changed over the years.

-Early on, it was a celebratory thing: to be a part of the community and to get inspired.
+Early on, it was celebratory: to be a part of the community and get inspired.

-Coming to an event like that for a recently launched company such as ours, it’s about building a network, getting introduced to investors that you can speed date etc.
+Coming to an event like that for a recently launched company such as ours is about building a network, getting introduced to investors so that you can speed date, etc.

-One or two years after that, for us it was about employer branding, to make sure that our company name was out there - and that we knew how to engage new talent at the conference.
+One or two years after that, it was about employer branding to ensure that our company name was out there - and that we knew how to engage new talent at the conference.

-Today, whilst employer branding is a constant, I think it’s also about paying it forward - and ensuring that we are giving back to the community and sharing our learnings.
+Today, whilst employer branding is a constant, I think it’s also about paying it forward and ensuring that we give back to the community and share our learnings.

-We try to inspire other people, without a direct expectation of what that brings to Pleo.«
+We try to inspire other people without directly expecting what that brings to Pleo.«

 »I hate to say it, but unfortunately, I am not coming this year, which probably is the first time.

-It happens to be that we are going to bring our entire company - at the time of TechBBQ about 1.000 people - to Croatia for our annual offsite.
+We will bring our entire company - at the time of TechBBQ, about 1.000 people - to Croatia for our annual offsite.